f5devcentral/techxchange-gitops-lab/docs/infra-apps.md

 ## Grafana Installation

-We will leverage Argo CD to install NGINX Ingress Controller for us, leveraging Helm Charts.
+We will leverage ArgoCD to install NGINX Ingress Controller for us, leveraging Helm Charts.

 [Helm](https://helm.sh/) helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application with minimal, declarative configuration.